littlewing7/sta/README.md

 ### Completed
 - [x] add indicators and oscillators
 - [x] continuously run the program
-- [x] print initial matching strategies, after which print new strategies that match
+- [x] print initial matching strategies, after which print new matching strategies only

 ### TODO